The 14 Classical Piano Pieces Every Musician Should Know

 You may know this as the melody used to help babies everywhere get to sleep.
 You may not know that Brahms dedicated it to a childhood friend on the birth of her second child—or that Brahms had been in love with her, so he included a hidden countermelody based on a song she used to sing to him when they were young…

-Tchaikovsky is probably best known for his “sensual opulence” and grand operatic compositions.
-Take Swan Lake, a ballet about a swan princess spending her days as a swan on a lake of tears, and her nights as a human.
-That said, the theme from this masterpiece stands the test of time for its melodic beauty, even in a simplified form for solo piano.
+Tchaikovsky is probably best known for his grand operatic compositions and what musicologist Francis Maes referred to as his “sensual opulence.”
+The perfect example of this is Swan Lake, a ballet about a swan princess spending her days as a swan on a lake of tears and her nights as a human.
+Even toned down for the piano, however, this masterpiece sparkles with timeless, melodic—and melancholic—beauty.

-11. In the Hall of the Mountain King – Edvard Grieg
+4. Edvard Grieg – In the Hall of the Mountain King

 Grieg wrote this to accompany a scene in the Ibsen play Peer Gynt, where the titular character enters into a dreamworld.
 Grieg ironically described it as "something that so reeks of cowpats, ultra-Norwegianism, and 'to-thyself-be-enough-ness'."
 It's playful, magical, and wonderful.